Creating new projects

 - I can reproduce on my own computer

-- Is easy to rerun if I tell you, for example, to remove the 12th row of your dataset
+- Is easy to rerun (including tables, figures, and regression output) if I tell you, for example, to remove the 12th row of your dataset

 We’ll start this in class!